Travel Guide To Latin America | Explore Latin America Like a Pro

 The Andes mountain range forms a towering and intimidating backdrop to the modern cityscape of Santiago.
 And the close proximity of mountain vs. metro means you can ski in the morning and surf in the afternoon.

-Whatever you do, don't miss the quirky wrought-iron market, Mercado Central or Parque Metropolitano.
+Whatever you do, don't miss the quirky wrought-iron market, Mercado Central, or Parque Metropolitano.
 And if you're lucky enough to be there in September, learn the Cueca, Chile's national dance, and try some Chicha, a delicious drink only sold in September to mark the country's independence from Spain.

 When you visit Havana, you step back in time.
 The vintage cars and aroma of cigars, take you back to years gone by.
 Close your eyes are you'll wake up on the production stage of a '50s film, or in the '50s themselves.
 The scene is really that vivid.

 Fifty years of socialist rule has had an impact and locals are somewhat cautious around outsiders.
-But they still know how to enjoy themselves with great nightlife, cabaret shows, and the main highlight for any traveller, a refreshing Mojito.
+But they still know how to enjoy themselves with great nightlife, cabaret shows, and the main highlight for any traveler, a refreshing Mojito.

 Latin America | Must Do